 Oahu: The Island That Has Everything

-Oahu is where 70% of Hawaii’s population lives and where most visitors arrive — and for good reason.
-Honolulu is the state capital, a sophisticated city with excellent restaurants, a vibrant local culture, and the Bishop Museum (the finest collection of Hawaiian and Pacific cultural artifacts anywhere in the world).
-Waikiki is the resort district: a two-mile beach backed by hotels, restaurants, and shops, with Diamond Head crater providing the iconic backdrop.
-It’s touristy, yes, but the beach is genuinely beautiful and the infrastructure is unmatched.
+Oahu is where roughly 70% of Hawaii’s population lives and where most visitors arrive — and for good reason.
+Honolulu is the state capital, a serious city with excellent restaurants, deep local culture, and the Bishop Museum (the finest collection of Hawaiian and Pacific cultural artifacts anywhere in the world).
+Waikīkī is the resort district: a two-mile beach backed by hotels, shops, and sidewalk cafes, with Diamond Head crater providing the iconic backdrop.
+It’s touristy, yes, but the beach is genuinely beautiful and the infrastructure is unmatched anywhere else in the islands.

-The North Shore — 45 minutes from Waikiki — is a different world: small towns, food truck culture, and in winter (November through March) the world’s most spectacular big-wave surfing beaches.
+The North Shore — about 45 minutes from Waikīkī by car — is a different world: small towns, food truck culture, and from November through March, the most spectacular big-wave surfing anywhere.
 Banzai Pipeline and Sunset Beach attract the world’s best surfers and crowds of respectful spectators.
-The Eddie Aikau Invitational, held at Waimea Bay when waves exceed 20 feet, is one of the great sporting spectacles on earth.
-In summer the North Shore is calm and excellent for snorkeling.
-Pearl Harbor’s historic sites — the USS Arizona Memorial, the USS Missouri battleship, the Pacific Aviation Museum — are among the most moving war memorials in the United States and require at least half a day.
+The Eddie Aikau Big Wave Invitational, held at Waimea Bay only when waves clear 20 feet, is one of the great sporting spectacles on earth.
+In summer, the same shoreline is calm and excellent for snorkeling.
+Pearl Harbor — the USS Arizona Memorial, the USS Missouri battleship, and the Pearl Harbor Aviation Museum — anchors any visit to Oahu and deserves at least half a day; check the National Park Service for the latest on memorial boat access, which has been affected by ongoing pier preservation work into 2026.

 Maui: The Most Popular Island for Good Reason